 This is a new flight, primarily designed to map the bathymetry beneath the Stange Ice Shelf, and the western extremity of the George VI Ice Shelf, along a 20 km coast-parallel grid.
 This grid spacing improves to 10 km with the addition of the companion English Coast 02 mission.
 This grid connects with the Ferrigno-Alison coast-parallel grid in the west, and overlaps with the George VI grid in the east.
 We also fly a tie line along IceSat-1 track 0361.

-Flight Priority: medium Science Requirements Addressed: IS1,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0361 (IceSat-1) Last Flown: new flight Remaining Design Issues: none
+Flight Priority: medium Science Requirements Addressed: IS1,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0361 (IceSat-1) Last Flown: new flight, southermost 2 lines in 2015 (altimetry only)

-Land Ice - English Coast 02

-This is a new flight, primarily designed to map the bathymetry beneath the Stange Ice Shelf, and the western extremity of the George VI Ice Shelf, along a 20 km coast-parallel grid.
+Land Ice - English Coast 02 This is a new flight, primarily designed to map the bathymetry beneath the Stange Ice Shelf, and the western extremity of the George VI Ice Shelf, along a 20 km coast-parallel grid.
 This grid is designed to improve the 20 km grid spacing achieved with the English Coast 01 flight to a 10-km combined grid.
 This grid connects with the Ferrigno-Alison grid in the west, and overlaps the George VI grid in the east.

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Flight Priority: high Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight

-Land Ice - English Coast 03

-This is a new flight, designed to collect dh/dt measurements in the area inland of the Stange Ice Shelf and western George VI Ice Shelf along a 20 km coast-parallel grid.
+Land Ice - English Coast 03 This is a new flight, designed to collect dh/dt measurements in the area inland of the Stange Ice Shelf and western George VI Ice Shelf along a 20 km coast-parallel grid.
 This grid continues the English Coast 01/02 grid inland, and connects with the South Peninsula grid in the east.

-Flight Priority: high (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: grounding line portion in 2011 Remaining Design Issues: none
+Flight Priority: medium (multi-year repeat flight)

+Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: 2014, most in 2015 (altimetry only) Remaining Design Issues: none English Coast 03 10.7 hrs total / 5.2 hrs survey 440 knots transit / 250 knots survey